dreamonkey/responsive-image-plugin/README.md

 - serving a fallback for older browsers;
 - and more!

-We also focused on flexiblity and customizability: conversion, resizing and transformation engines can be easily switched with your implementation, which you can then PR here and make available to others.
+We also focused on flexiblity and customizability: transformation, resizing and conversion engines can be easily switched with your implementation, which you can then PR here and make available to others.

 **Aren't there other tools doing the same stuff?**
 ![Well yes, but actually no](docs/well-yes-but-actually-no.jpg?raw=true) We found some notable tools while evaluating if it was worth to create our own package, but none of them combines all the requirements we now offer:

-- manages together conversion, resolution switching and art direction, with all their weird interactions;
+- manages together art direction, resolution switching and conversion, with all their weird interactions;
 - process images both when used via `<img>` tags and `background-image` CSS rules;
 - framework agnostic;
-- operates at build time (did anyone said SSG?);
+- operates at build time (useful for SSG builds);
 - works offline;
 - free;
 - open source;